 - What reporting of your deal is needed?

 The first question is an interesting and important one, as it is not useful to just copy all information from a company in a deal.
 You need to decide which information is necessary in your CRM and which information is needed in the deal.

 - First, repeating information creates a chaotic view, and since the deals are shown within the company/contact level, also not needed.

 - Second, depending on the information saved within the module, you can create segments in the module overview.
 In order to add additional information to your deal, you need to create custom fields under settings on deal level.

 Two pieces of information worth discussing are the deal sources and the deal loss reasons.
 We advise you to agree upon a small selection of deal sources and deal loss reasons for two reasons.
 First, I suppose you guessed it already, you can create segments based on them, and second, Teamleader provides stats on this topic under Insights > Deals.

-Another interesting asset for a deal is the probability rate; a feature which can be activated via our support.
-This probability also has an influence on the amount in the pipeline under stats, which brings us directly to the reporting of a deal.
+Another interesting asset for a deal is the probability rate.
+The deal forecast calculations rely heavily on the probability rate of your deals.
+Check this article to learn more about the deal forecast.
+The probability also has an influence on the amount in the pipeline under Insights, which brings us directly to the reporting of a deal.